GoogleCloudPlatform/podcast/site/content/post/episode-95-sourcegraph-with-quinn-slack/index.md

 Mark is attending [Strangeloop](https://www.thestrangeloop.com/) in September.
 He is also heading to Australia in October for [GDG Devfest Melbourne](http://gdgmelbourne.com/) and [Game Connect Asia Pacific](http://gcap.com.au/) and will be hanging out at [Unite Melbourne](https://unite.unity.com/2017/melbourne) and [PAX Australia](http://aus.paxsite.com/).

-{{< transcript "FRANCESC: Hi, and welcome to episode number 95 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 95 of the weekly Google Cloud Podcast.
 I am Francesc Campoy.
 And I'm here with my colleague, Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}

 MARK: I'm so much more awake than you are.